NREL/HydroChrono/README.md

 ## Tests

-If `HYDROCHRONO_ENABLE_TESTS` is enabled during configuration (need python) you can launch every tests in the build directory with the command:
+If `HYDROCHRONO_ENABLE_TESTS` is enabled during configuration (need python) you can launch every tests in the build directory with the command on Linux:

 	ctest .

+and on Windows:

+	ctest -C <config>

+Where <config> is the build configuration (i.e. "Debug", "Release", etc.)

-or for launch only a subset of the tests (demos, examples, small, medium, long):
+To launch only a subset of the tests (demos, examples, small, medium, long):

 	ctest -L demos -L medium